 Before that appearance, and ever since, IT Cosmetics has focused on developing cosmetics for all skin types, including those who have sensitive, red skin from rosacea, breakouts, and other skin concerns.
-Those eager to learn how to cover redness on your face—and get a rundown of our best makeup for rosacea, breakouts, and other redness—are right where you need to be.
+Those eager to learn about our skincare products that help reduce redness on your face—and get a rundown of our best foundation for rosacea, breakouts, and other redness—are right where you need to be.

 What Is Skin Redness?